openbaton/docs/docs/vnfm-how-to-write.md

     }

     /**
-     * This operation allows verifying if
+     * This operation is called when one the VNFs fails */
-     * the VNF instantiation is possible.
-     */

     public VirtualNetworkFunctionRecord heal(VirtualNetworkFunctionRecord virtualNetworkFunctionRecord, VNFCInstance component, String cause) throws Exception {